AI4Finance-Foundation/ElegantRL/docs/source/examples/Creating_VecEnv.rst

 How to create a VecEnv on GPUs
 ===============================

-Deep reinforcement learning (DRL) employs a trial-and-error manner to collect data from agent-environment interactions, along with the learning procedure.
-ElegantRL speeds up the data collection through **worker parallelism (VecEnv)**, by making use of hardwares, e.g., GPUs.
+Deep reinforcement learning (DRL) employs a trial-and-error manner to collect training data (transitions in the format (s, a, r, s')) from agent-environment interactions, along with the learning procedure.
+ElegantRL greatly speeds up the data collection through **worker parallelism (VecEnv)**, by making full use of hardwares, GPUs in particular.

 A VecEnv runs thousands of independent sub-environments in parallel.
-In practice, it takes a batch of actions and returns a batch of transitions for each step.
+In each step, it takes a batch of actions and returns a batch of transitions.

-Why creating a VecEnv on GPUs?
+Why use VecEnv on GPUs?

-- Running thousands of parallel simulations, since the manycore GPU architecture is natually suited for highly parallel simulations.
+- Running thousands of parallel simulations, since the manycore GPU architecture is natually suited for parallel simulations.
 - Speeding up the matrix computations of each simulation using GPU tensor cores.
 - Reducing the communication overhead by bypassing the bottleneck between CPUs and GPUs.
 - Maximizing GPU utilization through pipeline parallelism.

-For GPU-accelerated VecEnv, ElegantRL supports external GPU-accelerated VecEnv, namely NVIDIA Isaac Gym, and user-customized VecEnv.
-Here we explain in detail how to use Isaac Gym and how to define your own VecEnv in ElegantRL.
+For GPU-accelerated VecEnv, ElegantRL supports both external GPU-accelerated VecEnv, e.g., NVIDIA Isaac Gym, and user-customized VecEnv.
+Next, we explain in detail how to use Isaac Gym and how to define your own VecEnv in ElegantRL.

-Running an environmnet from NVIDIA Isaac Gym
+Running a VecEnv environmnet from NVIDIA Isaac Gym
 ------------------------------------------

-Isaac Gym is NVIDIA’s prototype physics simulation environment for reinforcement learning research.
-Isaac Gym includes a straightforward RL task system, e.g., Cartpole, Ant, Humanoid, Shadow Hand Object Manipulation, and supports users for customization.
-To download NVIDIA Isaac Gym, please follow the installation instructions from https://developer.nvidia.com/isaac-gym.
+Isaac Gym is NVIDIA’s prototype physics simulators for reinforcement learning research.
+Isaac Gym includes typical RL tasks, e.g., Cartpole, Ant, Humanoid, Shadow Hand Object Manipulation, and also supports user-customization.
+Please lease follow instructions at https://developer.nvidia.com/isaac-gym.

-ElegantRL provides a wrapper ``PreprocessIsaacVecEnv`` to process a defined Isaac Gym environment:
+ElegantRL provides a wrapper ``PreprocessIsaacVecEnv`` to process an Isaac Gym environment:

 .. code-block:: python